Description

 Risk and Exploitability

-The EPSS score is not available and the vulnerability is not listed in the CISA KEV catalog, indicating it has not been observed in widespread exploitation.
+The CVSS score is 8.4, and the EPSS score is 0.0002 (less than 1%), indicating a very low probability of exploitation; the vulnerability is not listed in the CISA KEV catalog, indicating no observed widespread exploitation.
 To exploit the flaw, an attacker must be able to run code locally on the same machine and manipulate PID reuse, which typically requires administrative privileges or an existing local foothold.
 If successful, the attacker could invoke privileged helper actions and elevate local privileges.
 While the local nature of the attack and lack of known public exploits reduce imminent risk, the potential impact of local privilege escalation remains significant.
 The vulnerability does not allow network‑based exploitation and is confined to systems running the specified version of Slate Digital Connect.

 Remediation